Henrik Asheim: Parliament

-Government minister

 Acting minister of education

 Asheim served as acting Minister of Education and Research in Solberg's Cabinet from September to November 2017, during Torbjørn Røe Isaksen parental leave.

 Minister of Higher Education

 Asheim was appointed minister of higher education on 24 January 2020 after the Progres Party withdrew from government.

 After exams where cancelled for the school term 2020-21, Asheim proposed alternatives to still have it, notably oral exams via Skype or home exams for written ones.

 On 5 November, Asheim briefed rectors and leaders of universities and colleges of new COVID-19 measures in higher education.
 One of those measures included more proposed use of digital lessons.
 He expressed that the sector seemed to take pandemic seriously and did their best to limit the spread of the virus in society.

 In March 2021, Asheim proposed an amendment to the University and College Act in the wake of several reports of unfair treatment of students from staff members.
-He also announced that the government’s first action would be to clarify the regulations for universities and colleges, before looking at what could be improved.
+He also announced that the government's first action would be to clarify the regulations for universities and colleges, before looking at what could be improved.
 Asheim added that a hearing for an amendment would quickly scheduled.

 When a recording of a Polish professor was leaked, where he said that the Medical University of Gdańsk could benefit from falsely reporting failing students, Asheim called Polish authorities to clear up in the matter after Norwegian students reported the incident.
 The professor was eventually fired at the end of the month (March 2021), and Asheim praised the university for taking swift action.

 After calls from students who expressed that exams should be improved or abolished, Asheim came out against the latter in June.
-He didn’t clarify what the government would do to improve exams, but expressed that there should be variation in exams.
+He didn't clarify what the government would do to improve exams, but expressed that there should be variation in exams.
 He also expressed hope for staff and students to find common ground to improve exams together.

+Following the cabinet's defeat at the 2021 election, he was succeeded by Ola Borten Moe on 14 October.